Start is a program approved by the Washington legislature which

 Yes, it is possible to graduate from high school with an Associate Degree at the same time.

 at the same time they graduate from high school.
+You would need to average 15 credits per quarter for six quarters.
 This takes careful planning, so be sure to

 ask the Clark Running Start office for advising help toward an A.A. degree.
 If you do not